juxt/bidi/README.md

 Route structures are composeable.
 They are consistent and easy to generate.
-A future version of bidi may contain macros to reduce the number of parenthesis needed to create route structures by hand.
+A future version of bidi may contain macros to reduce the number of brackets needed to create route structures by hand.

 ## Extensibility